nosnoc/nosnoc/README.md

      ```

-Note that `IPOPT` is shipped with `CasADi`, but more information including detailed documentation can be found on its [homepage](https://coin-or.github.io/Ipopt/ )
+Note that `IPOPT` is shipped with `CasADi`.
+More information including detailed documentation can be found on its [homepage](https://coin-or.github.io/Ipopt/ )

 ### Installation for python